mmcin/CI-PP4/README.md

 - HTML files pass through the W3C validator with no issues found.
 - CSS files pass through the Jigsaw validator with no issues found.
 - Python files have been through the validator and have no issues.

+## Fixed bugs
+- I had a bug with the images not being uploaded because I had missed off the FILES in the view response.
+-

 ## Accessibility
 ![Screenshot 2022-11-02 at 20 35 23](https://user-images.githubusercontent.com/98256205/199597336-66794243-83a0-4258-9ae1-37f26402fd43.png)